aupac/ember-aupac-db-reverse-engineering/README.md

 ### Commands

-The first time you run any of the following command it will take some time because a number of dependencies need to be downloaded.
+The first time you run any of the following commands it will take some time because a number of dependencies need to be downloaded.
 This only needs to happen once per project and future runs will be much faster.

 #### Generate ember-data models
 From within your project run: